IBM-Cloud/docs-services/services/OrangeIoTCE/index.md

 To get started using Orange IoT Connect Express check out the full [Services overview](./OrangeIoTCE_Services_overview_v1.2.pdf).

-Here are information to get up and running quickly with Orange IoT Express Connect :

 After connecting the service to your application, you will have a VCAP_SERVICES environment variable that will have the three bits of information from the tile: login, password and (hardcoded) url.
 The credentials are valid for all APIs, endpoints for each API will be added to the url.

 	```